 UFCW Local 770 called for the immediate closure of the Smithfield-owned Farmer John meatpacking plant in Vernon, CA, saying there was no evidence that measures taken to control the coronavirus were working.

-Instead of taking action to address these threats posed by industrialized animal agriculture, the state has directly funded the expansion of Big Ag in California, including contributing two million dollars to the construction of Yosemite Foods slaughterhouse in Stockton.
+The state has directly funded the expansion of Big Ag, including contributing two million dollars to the construction of Yosemite Foods slaughterhouse in Stockton where DxE documented criminal animal cruelty.
+Now, it's time for a change.

 High-profile presidential candidates (Sanders, Warren, Castro, Gabbard) have supported a ban on new factory farms even in rural states like Iowa.
 Federal agencies have failed to hold factory farms accountable, but California can catalyze the change we need and set a precedent for other states – and the world – to follow.

-We are calling on Governor Newsom to issue an executive order enacting an immediate moratorium on the expansion of or construction of new factory farms and slaughterhouses in the state, as a first step to phasing out these destructive facilities entirely.
+We are calling on California legislators to pass a moratorium on the expansion or construction of new factory farms and slaughterhouses in the state, as a first step to phasing out these destructive facilities entirely.

 By signing, you agree to receive email messages from Direct Action Everywhere.